SayantanRC/eda/README.md

   -- "Run Time" -> leave as it is (default is 10 ns)
   -- "Open EPWave after run" -> set checked (default is unchecked)

-4. Code your heart out in the right "design.vhd" file.
+4. Code your heart out in the right panel "design.vhd" file.
 No need to rename.

 5. The "testbench.vhd" is a bit different.
 Here is a sample code for 2 input AND gate (assuming entity name is "and_gate").
 Copy paste this code and make changes wherever necessary:
 https://github.com/SayantanRC/eda/blob/master/testbench.vhd